Tuesday, March 24, 2026

 She grew up in and around Roanoke Rapids, graduated from William R. Davie High School in 1958, and by the next year she had met and married the love of her life, my daddy, Horace Ray Fisher Sr. Together they built a family: me, Craig, and Michael.
 And like so many women of her generation, she worked hard — really hard — weaving at J.P.
 Stevens until she retired in 1991 after Daddy passed.
 That job wasn’t glamorous, but she did it with pride, because it helped build the life she wanted for us.

-And then, in one of the bravest chapters of her story, she and my dad adopted her first two grandchildren, Lacey and Josh, and raised them as a single parent after dad passed away.
+And then, in one of the bravest chapters of her story, she and my dad adopted her first two grandchildren, Lacey and Josh, and she raised them as a single parent after dad passed away.
 She didn’t hesitate.
 She didn’t complain.
 She just opened her arms and did what needed to be done.
 That was Momma in a nutshell: love first, questions later.

-She loved her family fiercely — her children, her grandchildren, her sisters Sandra and Doris, her brothers James, Danny and Butch, and the whole Carlisle‑Fisher constellation of nieces, nephews, cousins, and lifelong friends.
+She loved her family fiercely — her parents, her children, her grandchildren, her sisters Sandra and Doris, her brothers James, Danny and Butch, and the whole Carlisle‑Fisher constellation of nieces, nephews, cousins, and lifelong friends.
 If you were hers, you were hers.
 And if you weren’t hers yet, she’d probably feed you until you were.

 And let me tell you: Momma loved a cruise.
 Mexico, Hawaii — if there was a ship, a buffet, and a deck chair with her name on it, she was ready.
 She worked hard her whole life, and when she finally got the chance to travel, she embraced it with the joy of someone who knew she had earned every minute.